wp-plugins/woocommerce-google-dynamic-retargeting-tag/readme.txt

 * WooCommerce theme and version of the theme
 * The AdWords remarketing tags conversion ID and conversion label

 (Most of these information is publicly viewable on your webpage.
-If you still want to keep it private don't hesitate to send me a support request to info@wolfundbaer.ch)
+If you still want to keep it private don't hesitate to send me a support request to support@wolfundbaer.ch)

 == Screenshots ==